 A tale of two boys.
 Toby, saved from an African slave ship; Aaron, the illegitimate son of the heir to a great estate.

 A tale of fathers and sons.
 Otis, dealing in the vilest trade of all, and his son Meshak, not quite of this world; Sir William Ashbrook, landowner, and Alexander, the son he disinherits…

-The dramatisation of real life really excites me when it comes to literature.
-Coram Boy features the real Foundling hospital of the eighteenth century, and the Coram Foundation does in fact still exist today; this is one of the reasons why I picked Jamila Gavin’s novel to read (and study) instead of Philip Reeve’s Mortal Engines when it came to deciding between the two for an assignment.
-Having chosen it with such hope – it was, after all, shortlisted for the Carnegie Medal – I found myself a bit disappointed by the end of the book.
+The beginning of Jamila Gavin’s Coram Boy was captivating.
+Set in the eighteenth century, and uncomfortably controversial in its subject matter, I was excited to see where the story might take me.
+I love books that dramatise events from history, because it makes that knowledge more accessible to young readers.
+Coram Boy features the real Foundling hospital of the eighteenth century, and the Coram Foundation does in fact still exist today; this is one of the reasons why I picked Jamila Gavin’s novel to read (and study) instead of Philip Reeve’s Mortal Engines when it came to deciding between the two for a university assignment.
+However, having chosen it with such hope – it was, after all, shortlisted for the Carnegie Medal at the turn of the century – I found myself with a certain sense of disappointment by the end of the book.

-Saying that, I heard the book was adapted into a play, which I think would have been beautiful and I would be eager to see it if ever they performed it nearby, as music is a powerful tool in the story and I think it would translate well to stage.
+Saying that, however, I heard the book was adapted into a play, which I actually think would have been beautiful; with music acting as such a powerful tool in the story, I think it would translate well to stage.

-Personally, I would not recommend the book to a friend, but I can appreciate the difficultly for an author in finding the words to describe such tragic events to a young audience.
-Objectively, I think it is successful in what it was trying to achieve, which is most likely why it was shortlisted for the Carnegie Medal; it just wasn’t for me.
+Personally, I can’t say I would recommend the book to a friend, but I certainly appreciate that Jamila Gavin has taken a tragic era of England’s history, and has found a way of transcribing the events to a young audience.
+My own feelings aside, I think it is successful in what it was trying to achieve, which is most likely why it was shortlisted for the Carnegie Medal.
+However, it just wasn’t for me.

 Star Rating: ☆☆ (2/5)